emprax/Xtender/README.md

 // Getting the extender from the ServiceProvider from the DI. var extender = services.GetRequiredService<IExtender<string>>();

 // The extension process here as adding new operations.
-NOTE: Always pass Extender to Accepter. await composition.Accept(extender);
+NOTE: Best practice is to always pass Extender to Accepter. await composition.Accept(extender);
 ```